 2.)
 The Information Technology Office (ITO) - serves as the technological foundation for the Department’s business units.
 Through a secure and up-to-date computing environment the ITO contributes to the Department’s overall efficiency, ensuring confidentiality, integrity, and availability of taxpayer data.
 In providing these services, the Office enables the Department to meet its business objectives and facilitates its mission to serve the citizens of Montana.
 The Office provides application development and support services for all revenue information systems including network services to approximately 650 users from a central office in Helena and to 60 locations in the state’s 56 counties.
 Depending on need, services are provided either with a site visit or using remote-access technologies.
 The ITO includes Network Services and the Applications Services Units.

 3.)
-Legal Services - supervises the overall legal efforts of the department, which includes rules, policies, bankruptcy, disclosure, and dispute resolution.
+Legal Services - supervises the overall legal efforts of the department, which includes rules, policies, bankruptcy, and disclosure.